 - A current image from that camera is displayed on the right.
 Above it the text "Image From:" and a time range is displayed.
 This indicates an hour range from which the still image was taken.
 If the image from the current time is too dark to use, for example, you can click the arrows to the left of the time range to display an image from the previous hour.
 Keep going until you find an image that is suitable.

 - Click the Object block labeled "Look for:" (3) to display a drop-down menu to select the object you want to find.
-You can choose People, Unknown objects (such as vehicles or pets), or Any objects (People and Unknown objects).
+You can choose People, Vehicles, Animals, Unknown objects, or Any objects.
 You can also select "Ignore objects smaller than..." to filter out background objects that are never larger than a certain number of pixels.
 If an object approaches from the distance and grows large, however, the portions of the video where it is small will also be included.

 - Click the Movement block labeled "That are:" (4) to display options for selecting where in the video that object is and how it is moving.
 Select the location and/or direction of the object you wish to find (e.g., inside or outside a region, crossing a boundary, coming in or out of a door).